Blobfolio/blob-common/blob-common/docs/BEHAVIOR.md

 ## common_disable_checked_to_top()

 By default, WordPress bubbles taxonomy selections to the top of the list, making it very difficult to differentiate hierarchical relations.
 Tutan Common automatically disables this; terms are displayed in their default order with no bubbling.

+## common_disable_wp_embed()

+WordPress adds a small script to make it easier for other sites to embed your site.
+Nobody uses this, I swear!
+Tutan Common automatically disables this bloat.